sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-html/README.md

 # Basic HTML

-HTML ("HyperText Markup Language") is used to write the content of websites.
+HyperText Markup Language, or HTML, is used to write the content of websites.
 Any text, images, inputs, outputs, and buttons are written in HTML files that have a `.html` extension.
 Every website should have at least one file called `index.html`, because this is what browsers will try to display by default when you go to a website.

-The first thing you need to know about HTML is how to write an HTML tag.

 ## Anatomy Of An HTML Tag